 PART 2: Mother was not a U.S. citizen at the time of child's birth and child was legitimated or acknowledged by a U.S. citizen father.

-A child cannot acquire citizenship at birth through an adoption.2
+A child cannot acquire citizenship at birth through an adoption.

-PART 1: MOTHER IS A U.S. CITIZEN AT THE TIME OF THE CHILD'S BIRTH
+PART 1: MOTHER IS A U.S. CITIZI en at the Time of the Ci HILD'S BIRTH

 Date of Child's Birth: Requirements: Mother was a U.S. citizen who resided in the U.S. or its outlying possessions at some point prior to birth of child.
-Prior to 12/24/52: 3 EXCEPTION: The child will not acquire citizenship through the U.S. citizen mother if s/he was legitimated by the father under the following circumstances: 4 1.
+Prior to 12/24/52: EXCEPTION: The child will not acquire citizenship through the U.S. citizen mother if s/he was legitimated by the father under the following circumstances: 1.
 The child was born before 5/24/34; 2.
 The child was legitimated before turning 21; AND 3.
 The legitimation occurred before 1/13/41.
-On/after 12/24/52 and prior to 6/13/17: Mother was U.S. citizen physically present in the U.S. or its outlying possessions for a continuous period of 1 year at some point prior to birth of child.
-On/after 6/13/17:5 Both parents citizens One had resided in the U.S. or its outlying possessions.
+On/after 12/24/52 and prior to 6/12/17 (or 6/13/17): Mother was U.S. citizen physically present in the U.S. or its outlying possessions for a continuous period of 1 year at some point prior to birth of child.
+On/after 6/12/17 (or 6/13/17): Both parents citizens One had resided in the U.S. or its outlying possessions, and father meets paternity requirements in Part 2.
+If father does not meet paternity requirements but one or both parents resided in U.S., USCIS and DOS advise officers to seek internal review.
+One citizen and one national parent Citizen had been physically present in U.S. or its outlying possessions for continuous period of 1 year.
 Note USCIS and DOS might have different view.
-6 One citizen and one national parent Citizen had been physically present in U.S. or its outlying possessions for continuous period of 1 year.
-Note USCIS and DOS might have different view.
-7 One citizen, one alien parent Citizen had been physically present in U.S. or its outlying possessions 5 years, at least 2 of which were after age 14.8
+One citizen, one alien parent Citizen had been physically present in U.S. or its outlying possessions 5 years, at least 2 of which were after age 14.

-PART 2: MOTHER WAS NOT A U.S. CITIZEN AT THE TIME OF THE CHILD'S BIRTH AND THE CHILD WAS LEGITIMATED OR ACKNOWLEDGED BY FATHER.
-9 WHO WAS A U.S. CITIZEN WHEN CHILD WAS BORN 10
+PART 2: MOTHER WAS NOT A U.S. CITIZEN AT THE TIME OF THE CHILD'S BIRTH AND THE CHILD WAS LEGITIMATED OR ACKNOWLEDGED BY FATHER, WHO WAS A U.S. CITIZEN WHEN CHILD WAS BORN